IdleTradeX (IDLETRADEX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 IdleTradeX Historical Price

-According to the latest data gathered on IdleTradeX live price page, the current price of IdleTradeX is 0.000127USD.
+According to the latest data gathered on IdleTradeX live price page, the current price of IdleTradeX is 0.000072USD.
 The circulating supply of IdleTradeX(IDLETRADEX) is

 In the past 24 hours, IdleTradeX has shown a price movement of